gUIDELINES

 Diabetes-related foot disease is a leading cause of morbidity, mortality and healthcare cost burdens in Australia.
 Studies show these burdens can be considerably reduced when implementing guideline-based DFD care.

-We are excited to now release the digital and interactive platform of the 2021 Australian guidelines for diabetes-related foot disease.
+The Australian DFD Guidelines are available on a digital and interactive platform.
 A free one-stop-shop for accessing the full six guidelines that also provides ten digital decision-making pathways to assist busy health professionals to easily access online and interactive evidence-based guideline information at a touch or click of a button!

 On any given day in Australia